The project

 1

-Develop or enhance the modelling of specific components with potential for flexibility and coupling within multi-energy systems.
+Improving the modelling of specific components with promising flexibility potential and role to play in coupled energy systems.

-This modelling covers electric vehicle charging, industrial heat production and associated thermal storage, gas pipeline storage, electrolyser water consumption, multi-energy consumption in residential complexes, long-term storage, and reserve mechanisms.
+This modelling encompasses electric vehicle charging, industrial heat production and associated thermal storage, gas linepack, electrolysis, multi-energy consumption in the residential sector, long-term storage, and reserve mechanisms.

 2

-Integrate these new models into a simulation and planning tool for multi-energy systems, covering all energy vectors, with open access, modularity, and the ability to couple operation and investment.
+Integrating these new models into a simulation and planning tool for multi-energy systems, covering all energy vectors, with open access, modularity, and the ability to combine operation and investment.

 3

-Demonstrate the flexibility capabilities of the modelled components through simulations of present and future energy systems, as well as multi-energy planning studies.
+Demonstrating the flexibility contribution of modelled components by simulating the behaviour of present and future energy systems, and through multi-energy planning studies.

 - hydrogen production systems with Air Liquide,

-- gas pipeline storage or the CO₂ chain with GRTgaz.
+- gas linepack and CO₂ chain with NATRAN.

-The planning studies aim to determine a system’s flexibility capabilities, identify the conditions for implementing sectoral coupling, and highlight the associated challenges.
+The planning studies aim to determine the flexibility capacities of a system, identify the conditions for implementing sector coupling, and explore the associated challenges.

 The project began in September 2023 and will run for four years.

-Its budget amounts to approximately €11.5 million and will require around 15 full-time personnel, including four doctoral theses supervised by the PERSEE centre at MINES Paris PSL.
+Its budget amounts to approximately €11.5 million and will require around 15 full-time personnel, including four PhD supervised by the PERSEE centre at MINES Paris PSL.

-The development work on the tool, the studies, and the thermal storage demonstrator are co-financed by the Government under the France 2030 plan, administered by ADEME.
+The project is co-financed by the Government under the France 2030 plan, administered by ADEME.